orhanveli/openapi-client-generator-mcp/README.md

 A Model Context Protocol server to generate API clients by using TypeScript.

-This is a TypeScript-based MCP server that implements a simple notes system.
-It demonstrates core MCP concepts by providing:

-- Resources representing text notes with URIs and metadata
-- Tools for creating new notes
-- Prompts for generating summaries of notes

 <a href="https://glama.ai/mcp/servers/taqmq8493y">
   <img width="380" height="200" src="https://glama.ai/mcp/servers/taqmq8493y/badge" alt="OpenAPI Client Generator MCP server" />